tomerfiliba-org/rpyc/docs/api/security_rpyc_exposed.rst

 Object Lock Profile Inheritance
 -------------------------------

-If you do wish to inherit the :class:`olp` restrictions from one class to another class, you may do so via the alternate mechanism of the ``inherit`` argument of the  :func:`@expose <rpyc.security.exposer.expose>` decorator.
+If you do wish to inherit the :class:`OLP` restrictions from one class to another class, you may do so via the alternate mechanism of the ``inherit`` argument of the  :func:`@expose <rpyc.security.exposer.expose>` decorator.